- One Day for New Yorkers: 364-Day Campaign

 One Day for New Yorkers: 364-Day Campaign

-IDP is working with the Cardozo Law School Immigration Justice Clinic in New York City to amend New York Penal Law to reduce the maximum prison sentence for New York misdemeanor offenses by one day (from 365 days to 364 days) to join other states that have recently taken such a step to protect immigrant state residents from deportation for minor offenses.
+IDP launched the One Day for New Yorkers: 364-Day Campaign with the Cardozo Law School Immigration Justice Clinic in 2015 to amend New York Penal Law to reduce the maximum prison sentence for New York misdemeanor offenses by one day (from 365 days to 364 days).
+With this amendment, New York would join other states that have recently taken such a step to protect immigrant state residents from deportation for minor offenses.

 Drug offenses have some of the most serious and unforgiving immigration consequences.